JamesCordrey/Simplified-Enigma-Machine---Haskell/README.md

 This project conforms to an assignment brief provided by a professor at my university.
 It aims to simulate both the Enigma machine and the Bombe machine - used to break the enigma and the result of the efforts from the code breakers working at Bletchley Park.
 In the following sections, I will explain the different aspects of these machines and how they work.
 Each section will have a link to a wikipedia page with more information on their respective topics.

-If you wish to skip to the section on how to run this code and use the functions, click HERE.

 ## The Enigma Machine ##

 In this section, I will briefly outline how the Enigma machine worked in reality, as well as the abstracted versions that I have implemented.
 For more information, please visit the wikipedia page [HERE](https://en.wikipedia.org/wiki/Enigma_machine).

 The Enigma machine was an encryption/decryption device that was built upon rotors, each being a fixed alphabetic substitution cypher.
 Below is a list of the pre-defined rotors I used for this project, along with their notch positions:
 * plain - ABCDEFGHIJKLMNOPQRSTUVWXYZ
 * R1 - EKMFLGDQVZNTOWYHXUSPAIBRCJ, 17